-With this thought Hilbert turned to/built upon <aufmehmen> mathematical logic.
-This science, whose idea goes back to Leibniz, emerged from primitive beginnings and developed into a fruitful field of mathematical thought in the second half of the nineteenth century.
-It has build/formed the methods how to arrive at a mathematical mastery of the forms of logical inference through a symbolic notation for the simplest logical relations (as "and," "or", "not," and "all").
+With this thought Hilbert took up mathematical logic.
+This science, whose idea goes back to Leibniz, and which, in the second half of the nine-teenth century developed from primitive beginnings into a fruitful field of mathematical thought, has developed the methods for achieving a mathematical mastery of the forms of logical inference through a symbolic notation for the simplest logical relations (as "and," "or", "not," and "all").
 It turned out that by this "logical calculus" only one gains the complete overview of the system of logical forms of inference.
 The inferential figures, which are dealt with in traditional logic, constitute only a relatively small subfield of this system.
-Peano, Frege, and Russell in particular, succeeded in developing the logical calculus in such a way that the mental inferences [gedankliche Schlüsse] of mathematical proofs can be perfectly imitated by means of symbolic operations.
+Peano, Frege, and Russell in particular, succeeded in developing the logical calculus in such a way that the mental inferences of mathematical proofs can be perfectly imitated by means of symbolic operations.

-This procedure of the logical calculus forms a natural supplement to the method of the axiomatic grounding of a science to the following extent: It makes possible, along with the exact determination of the presuppositions- as it is brought about by the axiomatic method-also an exact pursuit of the modes of inference by which one proceeds from the principles of a science to its conclusions.
+This procedure of the logical calculus forms a natural supplement to the method of the axiomatic grounding of a science to the following extent: It makes possible, along with the exact determination of the presuppositions-as it is brought about by the axiomatic method-also an exact pursuit of the modes of inference by which one proceeds from the principles of a science to its conclusions.

-In adopting the procedure of mathematical logic, Hilbert reinterpreted $||^{98b}$ it as he had done with the axiomatic method.
+In adopting the procedure of mathematical logic, Hilbert reinterpreted \parallel^{98b} it as he had done with the axiomatic method.
 Just as he had formerly stripped the basic relations and axioms of geometry of their intuitive content, he now eliminates the intellectual content of the inferences from the proofs of arithmetic and analysis which he takes as the object of his investigation.
 He achieves this by taking the systems of formulas, by which those proofs are represented in the logical calculus-detached from their contentual-logical interpretations-, as the immediate object of consideration, and thereby replacing the proofs of analysis with a purely formal manipulation of definite signs according to fixed rules.

-Through this mode of consideration, in which the separation of the specifically mathematical from everything contentual reaches its peek, Hilbert's view on the nature of mathematics and on the axiomatic method finally finds its actual completion.
-For we recognize at this point that that sphere of the mathematical-abstract, into which the method of thought of mathematics translate all that is theoretically comprehensible, is not the sphere of the contentual-logical [inhaltlich Logisches] but rather the domain of pure formalism.
-Mathematics turns out to be the general doctrine of formalisms, and by understanding it as such its universal significance also becomes clear without further ado.
+Through this mode of consideration, in which the separation of the specifically mathematical from everything contentual reaches its high point, Hilbert's view on the nature of mathematics and on the axiomatic method finally finds its real completion.
+For we recognize at this point that that sphere of the abstract mathematical, into which the method of thought of mathematics translates all that is theoretically comprehensible, is not the sphere of logical contentual but rather the domain of pure formalism.
+Mathematics turns out to be the general doctrine of formalisms, and by understanding it as such, its universal significance also becomes immediately.

-This meaning of mathematics as a general doctrine of forms has come to light in recent physics in a most splendid way, especially in Einstein's theory of gravitation, in which the mathematical formalism gave Einstein the leading idea for setting up his law of gravitation, whose more exact form could never have been found without enlisting mathematical tools <Hilfsmittel>.
+This meaning of mathematics as a general doctrine of forms has come to light in recent physics in a most splendid way, especially in Einstein's theory of gravitation, in which the mathematical formalism gave Einstein the leading idea for setting up his law of gravitation, whose more exact form could never have been found without enlisting mathematical tools.
 And here it was once again Hilbert who first brought this law of gravitation to its simplest mathematical form.
 And by showing the possibility of a harmonious combination of the theory of gravitation with electrodynamics, he initiated the further mathematical speculations connected to Einstein's theory which were brought to systematic completion by Weyl with the help of his geometrical ideas.
 If these speculations should stand the test in physics, then the triumph of mathematics in modern science would thereby be a perfect one.